-My research and teaching interests are centered on the effects of new media on political campaigning, with a particular focus on social media engagement strategies and far-right parties.
-My dissertation lies at the intersection of digital campaigning by social movements and by political parties, comparing digital media use by political actors in Ukraine and analyzing citizens’ reactions to nationalist messages.
-In my research, I used content and network analyses to assess online campaigning strategies and coalition-building, as well as conducted an experimental survey at the National University of Kyiv–Mohyla Academy with support by grants from the Open Society Foundation and from the Center for Russia, East Europe, and Central Asia.
-My research advances the theory of connective action logic, which investigates the role of digital media in organizing collective action, as well as improves understanding of individuals’ behavioral mechanisms of spreading far-right messages in social media.
+My research and teaching interests are centered on the effects of new media on political campaigning, with a particular focus on social media engagement strategies of populist far-right parties.
+My dissertation lies at the intersection of digital campaigning by social movements and parties, comparing the use of digital media by political actors in Ukraine and analyzing citizens’ reactions to populist and nationalist messages on social media.
+To assess online campaigning strategies and coalition-building, I used content and network analyses of web-pages.
+To examine reaction to populist parties’ messages, I conducted an experimental survey at the National University of Kyiv–Mohyla Academy with grant support from the Open Society Foundation and the Center for Russia, East Europe, and Central Asia.
+My dissertation advances the theory of connective action logic, which investigates the role of digital media in organizing collective action, as well as improves understanding of individuals’ behavioral mechanisms in spreading populist and nationalist messages online.

-I am a part of the Social Media and Democracy (SMAD) research group at the School of Journalism and Mass Communication, where we currently work on a couple of projects about 2016 Presidential Debates and Elections, using machine learning, natural language processing, and time series analysis.
+I am an active member of the Social Media and Democracy (SMAD) research group at the School of Journalism and Mass Communication, where my colleagues and I work on several of projects devoted to the 2016 U.S. Presidential Debates and Elections, including activities of the Russian Internet Research Agency, using traditional content and computational linguistic analyses of mass and social media in combination with time series modeling.
 In my free time I enjoy volunteering with the International Reach and the Language Institute at local schools, where I teach students interesting facts about Eastern Europe or help them with practicing Russian.

 - M.A.
 Communication Science, University of Wisconsin-Madison, 2015

 - M.S.
 Media and Communication Science, Mid Sweden University, 2011

 - B.A.
 Journalism, Belarusian State University, 2009